 However, lycopene can only go so far at protecting against sun damage.
 It’s why even on cold wintery days sun cream is essential.

 To benefit from its antioxidant properties, lycopene needs to be consumed daily.
-Interestingly, the lycopene levels are higher in cooked tomatoes than in fresh.
-Although there is still plenty of benefit to be had by eating raw tomatoes too, as the raw ones are higher in vitamin C.
+Interestingly, the lycopene levels are higher in cooked tomatoes than in fresh ones.
+Although there is still plenty of benefits to be had by eating raw tomatoes too, as the raw ones are higher in vitamin C.

-One of the more well known orange phytonutrients is beta-carotene, responsible for the bright orange colour of carrots.
-It’s a great antioxidant, particularly helpful at supporting against premature ageing.
+One of the more well-known orange phytonutrients is beta-carotene, responsible for the bright orange colour of carrots.
+It’s a great antioxidant, particularly helpful in supporting against premature ageing.
 There are many other orange phytonutrients though, such as curcumin which is found in pretty high levels in turmeric root.

 Curcumin has been shown to have positive effects on inflammatory conditions, such as arthritis, obesity and heart health.
-It also has the ability to slow down the excessive growth of new cells and blood vessels, making it a nutrient of interest when it comes to psoriasis (where skin cell growth is often sped up).
+It also can slow down the excessive growth of new cells and blood vessels, making it a nutrient of interest when it comes to psoriasis (where skin cell growth is often sped up).